Trump hosts Netanyahu for urgent Gaza peace talks

 U.S. President Donald Trump hosted Israeli Prime Minister Benjamin Netanyahu for pivotal talks on Monday, urging him to support a peace proposal aimed at ending the nearly two-year-old war in Gaza.

-On Monday, the White House unveiled a new Gaza peace plan.
-The proposal calls for an immediate end to the conflict between Israel and Hamas and stipulates the return of all hostages, both living and dead, within 72 hours of Israel’s public acceptance.
+The White House unveiled a new 20-point peace plan for Gaza, calling for an immediate end to the fighting and the return of all hostages, living and deceased, within 72 hours of Israel’s public acceptance.
+Israeli forces would pull back to agreed lines, and in exchange, Israel would release 250 Palestinians serving life sentences and 1,700 Gazans detained since 7 October 2023.

 Tags